 [i] My introduction to political culture in 1969 graduate school was Almond and Powell’s, Comparative Politics (Boston, Little, Brown & Co, 1966), and most importantly Daniel Elazar’s, American Federalism: a View from the States (New York, Thomas Y. Crowell, 1966).
 The “historical” literature is endless, but the 900 page David Hackett Fischer’s classic, Albion’s Seed (New York, Oxford University Press, 1989) would be an excellent start.

 [ii] Joel Garreau, the Nine Nations of North America (New York, Houghton-Mifflin, 1981 5th Ed)

 [iii] As Two Ships relies on Bagatelle, E. Digby.
 Puritan Boston and Quaker Philadelphia.
 New York: the Free Press, 1979; Barone, Michael.
 Shaping Our Nation.
 New York: Random House, 2013; Bishop, Bill. the Big Sort.
 Boston: Mariner Books, 2008; Russo, David.
 American Towns.
 Chicago: Ivan R. Dee, 2001; Warner, Sam Bass. the Private City (2nd Ed).
 Philadelphia: Philadelphia University Press, 1968; Woodard, Colin.
 American Nations.
 New York: Viking Press, 2011.

 [iv] Stone, Deborah.
 Policy Paradox (Rev Ed).
 New York: W. W. Norton & Company, 2002.\

-[v] The same could not be said for Orange County CA—but the explanation for its change supports the process As Two Ships asserts brings about such change: a population with a different culture migrating into the area.
+[v] The same could not be said for Orange County CA—but the explanation for its change supports the As Two Ships model: a population with a different culture migrating into the area.

-[vi]As Two Ships does not attempt the Contemporary Era and confines itself to introducing the Transition Era “foundations” dominant in the Contemporary Era.
+[vi]As Two Ships does not attempt the Contemporary Era and confines itself to introducing the Transition Era “foundations” dominant in the Contemporary Er